yasasn86/ng5-breadcrumb/README.md

         ...
     }

-Inject the BreadcrumbService into your component
+Inject the BreadcrumbService into your component to map your routes

     export class AppComponent {
         constructor(private breadcrumbService: BreadcrumbService) {